ietf-teep/architecture/draft-ietf-teep-architecture.md

     A TAM may be publicly available for use by many Trusted Component Signers, or a TAM may be private, and accessible by only one or a limited number of Trusted Component Signers.
-It is expected that many manufacturers and network carriers will run their own private TAM.
+It is expected that many enterprises, manufacturers, and network carriers will run their own private TAM.

     A Trusted Component Signer or Device Administrator chooses a particular TAM based on